Syntax-hue/nestjs-boilerplate/README.md

 ## Description

-Production ready boilerplater with Role-based authentication and authorization.
+Production ready boilerplate with Role-based authentication and authorization.
 Build in TypeScript and MongoDB.